Green Bay Packers vs. Chicago Bears NFL Week 6 Odds, Plays and Insights for October 17, 2021

 - Green Bay has played five games, with four wins against the spread.

-- The Packers have been favored by 4.5 points or more two times this season and have covered the spread in all of them.
+- This season, the Packers have won ATS in each of their two games as a favorite of 4.5 points or more.

-- Green Bay's games this year have hit the over two times in five opportunities (40%).
+- Green Bay's games this year have gone over the point total two times in five opportunities (40%).

-- This year, the Packers rack up four more points per game (24) than the Bears allow (20).
+- The Packers average 24 points per game, four more than the Bears allow per contest (20).

-- Green Bay is 4-0 against the spread and 4-0 overall in games when it records more than 20 points.
+- When Green Bay puts up more than 20 points, it is 4-0 against the spread and 4-0 overall.

-- Green Bay is 3-0 against the spread and 3-0 overall when the team totals more than 331.8 yards.
+- When Green Bay piles up over 331.8 yards, the team is 3-0 against the spread and 3-0 overall.

 - The Packers have five giveaways this season, while the Bears have seven takeaways.